-There is no substituation to love.
+There is no substitution to love.
 A hug can change everything.
 Research has shown that friendly touch from family, like hugging, kissing, and hand-holding may help lower stress and decrease symptoms of depression.
 Love and affection promote feelings of well-being for the mind, body and soul.

 Encourage Social Interaction

 Help to prevent social isolation by letting a loved one deal with loneliness, anxiety, or depression on their own.
 Encourage seniors towards social interaction and to take part in group outings.
-Assist by extending their friends group and by attending community events, group outtings, walk-in-the-parks, or bingo night.
+Assist by extending their friends group and by attending community events, group outings, walk-in-the-parks, or bingo night.
 The list is endless.

 Make Transport Readily Available